jgaskins/perpetuity/README.md

 ## Contributing

-Right now, this code is pretty bare and there's a bit of duplication in the tests … and possibly some design decisions that need some more refinement.
+Right now, this code is pretty bare and there are possibly some design decisions that need some more refinement.
 You can help.
 If you have ideas to build on this, send some love in the form of pull requests or issues or tweets or e-mails and I'll do what I can for them.